 Internships represent an excellent framework to develop academic study and to understand the underpinnings of a foreign culture.
 They also offer students in-depth exposure to French organizations.

 Internships may involve on-site activity, observation or research positions offered by institutions affiliated with the Stanford program.
-In most cases, internships are available year-round and only require a one-quarter stay in Paris.
-Internship opportunities include French schooling, computer science, green urban planning, engineering, and biology research positions.
+Internship opportunities include French schooling (year-round), urban gardening (autumn and spring quarters), NGO (year-round), computer science (year-round), engineering (year-round), and biology research positions (winter quarter only).

 The Internship Experience within the Academic Framework of Stanford-in-Paris: while Internships in themselves do not offer academic credit as such at Stanford, they do represent excellent supports for reflection and analysis on the part of students, much in the same way as do reading texts, or contemplating paintings in museums within the framework of classes.
 For each internship offered within the program, a study is organized through tutorial sessions under the supervision of a Stanford Academic Advisor who will be responsible for correcting an in-depth internship report and for participating in the student’s formal oral presentation of his/her internship experience.
 The Academic Advisor will work closely both with the internee, as well as with the internship supervisor within the sponsoring institution.
 Study appraisals will be based primarily on the depth and breadth of the research done for the report, clarity of expression, and on the student’s personal reflection on the internship experience as a whole.